EckertLab/protocols/DNA_library_prep_(parchman).md

 ___
 ##Digestion:
 **_Making Master Mix I for Digestion (150% of what you will need)_**
 This is good for one 96-well plate.
+Once made, store in -20°C freezer.
 * Label a 1.5mL microcentrifuge tube with **MMI** and into it pipette:
   * 36 μL ultrapure H<sub>2</sub>O
   * 86.4μL 1mg/mL BSA